Zoe Morse: Chicago Red Stars

 Morse made her debut in the 2020 NWSL Challenge Cup on June 27, 2020, drawing the start and playing the full 90 minutes in her first professional league game.

 Brighton & Hove Albion

-In 2023, she signed for Brighton & Hove Albion on a one-and-a-half-year contract.
+In 2023, she signed for Brighton & Hove Albion on a one-and-a-half-year contract.On 14 September 2023 it was announced that Morse had retired from professional football.